We’re open everyday 24/7

 The withdrawal symptoms associated with Librium detox, as well as benzo detox, in general, can be unpredictable and even life-threatening, including delirium, suicidal behavior, psychosis, hallucinations, and grand mal seizures.

-If someone has been abusing large amounts of Librium within a fairly short span, then they may also experience what’s known as benzodiazepine withdrawal syndrome, during which common withdrawal symptoms intensify, and atypical ones may appear as well.
+If someone has been abusing large amounts of Librium within a fairly short span, they may also experience what’s known as benzodiazepine withdrawal syndrome, during which common withdrawal symptoms intensify, and atypical ones may appear as well.
 All of this only highlights the importance of undergoing detox under the careful monitoring of a detox team that has been trained to handle any potential complications.

 Once finished with detox, it is strongly recommended that someone continue with their Librium addiction treatment or otherwise risk a quick relapse.
 To truly address the issues behind a person’s Librium addiction, they need to follow through with ongoing care in either an inpatient or outpatient addiction treatment program.